mookiedog/ptwd/README.md

 ## Using VS Code in Remote Mode

+_This section only applies to using Code with WSL.
+If your machine is a pure linux machine, then just start Code and ignore the whole remote aspect._

 Start VS code running.
 You can start it from Windows by typing its name in the seach box 'code'.
 You can start it from any terminal window running linux by typing 'code&'.

 If you start it from Windows, you will need to open a remote connection to access the linux machine.
-If you start it from Linux, it actually starts it in Windows, then automatically opens a remote connection back to linux anyway.
+If you start it from Linux in WSL, it actually starts it in Windows, then automatically opens a remote connection back to linux anyway.
 There is no advantage to doing it one way or the other.

 If you start VS code from Windows, you need to click the little green box in the lower left corner with two >< characters in it.